AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 # Azure-SQL-DW-Synapse-Test-Case-Runner
 The below will help you perform a data warehouse test on SQL DW / Synapse and help you understand how to compare the results to other vendors.
-There is also a cross platform tool for running test cases in a serial or concurrently and log the results to a set of tables to see the results.
+Included is actual code that will run the tests by automatically scaling your database to desired level, executing serial query performance testing, executing concurrent query testing and ensuring items like replicated tables are replicated before starting a run.
+All the telemetry is saved so you can see the results.

 Just want to run the code?
-Jump down to the code: https://github.com/AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner#how-to-run-the-code
+Jump down to the code: https://github.com/AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner#running-against-adventureworks-sample-database
 The sample code works against a new data warehouse when you include the AdventureWorks sample database.

 ## How to run a SQL DW / Synapse test